Interpolation for the two-way modal mu-calculus: Split system

+This can be achieved by translating all rules of the form $\Ru^l$ and $\Ru^r$ to the corresponding rule $\Ru$ and split axioms to axioms \AxLit.
+It remains to show that $\rho$ is a \JStwoInfty proof, in other words, that every infinite path $\alpha$ in $\rho$ is successful.
+Because $\pi$ is a split \JStwo proof, on every infinite path $\beta$ in $\pi^*$ there is a name $\dx$ and $d = l,r$ such that \begin{enumerate} \item $\dx$ occurs in the control of $\Sigma^d$ on cofinitely many sequents $\Sigma$ on $\beta$ and \item there are infinitely many applications of $\RuReset[]_\dx^d$ on $\beta$. \end{enumerate} Therefore the analogous definition holds for every infinite path $\alpha$ in $\rho$ and thus $\rho$ is a $\JStwoInfty$ proof of $\Gamma,\Delta$.
+By construction $\rho$ is regular. \end{proof}

-In the soundness proof it sufficed to translate split \JStwo proofs to \JStwo proofs.
-The converse translation from \JStwo proofs to split \JStwo proofs is more tricky, as we have to choose in which component formulas are put.
-We will show how this can be mitigated.
-First we need a technical lemma.
+In the soundness proof it sufficed to translate split \JStwo proofs to \JStwoInfty proofs.
+The converse translation from \JStwoInfty proofs to split \JStwo proofs is more tricky, as we have to choose in which component formulas are put.

-\begin{lemma} If $\JStwo \proves \Gamma$, then there is a $\JStwo$ proof $\pi$ of $\Gamma$, where every fixpoint-free formula has an empty annotation.
-Formally this means that, whenever $\phi^\sigma$ occurs at a node $u$ with $\phi$ fixpoint-free and $\sigma \neq \epsilon$, then $u$ is labelled by \RuExp. \end{lemma} \begin{proof} Let $\pi$ be a \JStwo derivation of $\Gamma$.
-By applying an \RuExp rule to annotated formulas $\phi^\sigma$, whenever $\phi$ is quantifier-free and $\sigma \neq \epsilon$, we obtain a \JStwo derivation $\pi'$ with the desired condition.
-It remains to show that all leaves of $\pi'$ are closed.
-Clearly every repeat leaf $v$ in $\pi$ gets translated to a repeat leaf $v'$ in $\pi'$.
-Let $\alpha_v$ be the successful repeat path of $v$ in $\pi$, witnessed by a name $\dx$.
-As names are only added to quantified formulas and a $\RuReset[\dx]$ rule is applied on $\alpha_v$, each sequent of $\alpha_v$ must contain a quantified formula which annotation contains $\dx$.
-Therefore the repeat path $\alpha_{v'}$ in $\pi'$ is successful as well, as witnessed by the same name $\dx$.
-Therefore every repeat leaf is discharged. \end{proof}

-In order to simplify the following proof we introduce two extensions of our split proof system \JStwo.
-Recall that in a $\RuCut^l$ rule in \JStwo of the form $ $ we demand that $\phi \in \ClosN(\Lambda)$.
-A slightly weaker condition would be to demand that in a proof of $\Gamma \| \Delta$ we demand that for any $\RuCut^l$ rule with cut-formula $\phi$ it holds $\phi \in \ClosN(\Gamma)$ and analogously for $\RuCut^r$ rules.
-We call those cuts \emph{globally analytic}.
-We obtain the proof system $\JStwoCutG$ by extending $\JStwo$ with globally analytic \RuCut rules and obtain $\JStwoCut$ by extending $\JStwo$ with arbitrary cuts.
-Note that, as cut rules with any cut-formula are sound, the proof systems $\JStwoCutG$ and $\JStwoCut$ are sound proof systems for $\muMLtwo$.